 Group Wedding Photos: Why They’re Important

 When planning a wedding, some couples don’t like the idea of having lots of group photos taken.
-I can emphasise.
-We had the same thoughts when planning our day.
+I can relate to that.
+We had the same thoughts when planning our wedding day.
 I’ve been to many weddings which have involved standing around waiting for pictures.
 With my concerns mainly being around missing out on the fizz and canapés.

 Our opinion changed after meeting with our photographer.
-He explained why group shots are so important.
+He explained why group shots are important.
 And then it made sense.
 Looking back through our album now, I can’t imagine those photos not existing.
-There’s one photo in particular, with my late grandmother.
-She is holding onto my arm, beaming with pride.
-She died 7 months later.
+There’s one photo in particular, with my late grandmother who is holding onto my arm, beaming with pride.
 It’s a photo I’ll always treasure.

-So even if you prefer modern, reporting style photography.
+So even if you prefer modern, reporting style photography which many people do.
 Traditional group pictures are equally as important for documenting the event.

 This blog will explain why group shots play a crucial part in the wedding album.
 Along with advice on how you can plan ahead, to capture these.